-Reopening to the public on Thurs., Sept.
-24, CAM will debut several new exhibits, including Maya Freelon's Greater Than or Equal To and Taylor White's Laocoön and the Algorithm.
+CAM is also debuting several new exhibits, including Maya Freelon's Greater Than or Equal To and Taylor White's Laocoön and the Algorithm.
 Open Thurs.-Sun. with free admission.

 The COR Museum examines and interprets the history and heritage of the City of Oaks with the goal of “persevering Raleigh’s past for its future.”
 Located in the historic 1874 Briggs Building on downtown Raleigh's Fayetteville St., the museum opened in 1993 when city residents created the first exhibits.
 Today, the museum attracts numerous visitors with a collection of more than 5,000 historical items while also offering special exhibits that change periodically throughout the year.